 Isn’t eLearning supposed to be a hit?
 If this is true, why isn’t your eLearning course working?
 The answer to this question might be simpler than you think.
 Regardless of your size or industry, there are a few common problems that continuously seem to trip up eLearning professionals.

-You may be proud of the information you gathered and shared with your employees.
-You created a course that was informative, low cost, and accessible at their own convenience.
+You may be proud of your course design and the content you added to the course.
+You created a course that was informative, attractive, and accessible from any device.
 So, why isn’t it working?
 Much like a recipe, one (or a few) sour ingredients can be canceling out the sweet.
 So, let’s scroll down and go through some of the elements that may be overpowering your efforts to inform your employees and get new (and positive!) results.

 Here are four things that might make a difference if applied: